 What to expect during a PET scan

 When you’re getting ready for a PET scan, you may be asked to change into a hospital gown and empty your bladder before the test begins.
-The entire scan should take about 2 hours.

 At the start of the scan, you’ll be given the tracer that you’ll inhale, swallow, or have injected.
 You will wait about an hour while your body absorbs the tracer.

-You’ll then be asked to lay on a padded table.
+You’ll then be asked to lie on a padded table.
 You’ll be placed within a large scanner with a circular shape.
 The machine, which looks like a CT scanner, will buzz and click as it completes your scan.

 You shouldn’t feel any pain, and the technician running the test will tell you when to lie still and when the test is completed.